artvolgin/artvolgin.github.io/_pages/about.md

   - /about.html
 ---

-Artem Volgin is a PhD candidate in Social Statistics at the University of Manchester, UK.
-His main research interests revolve around applications of Network Analysis and Natural Language Processing methods.
-He has versatile experience in working with real-life data from different domains and was involved in data science projects at the World Bank and the University of Oxford.
-He actively participates in data science competitions, consistently achieving top placements.
+Data Scientist and graduate researcher with diverse experience working with large-scale behavioural and financial data in marketing research, the non-profit sector, and academia.
+I am proficient in presenting results to a broad audience and working with various stakeholders.
+I also enjoy participating in data science competitions in my free time.

-Here you can find general information about his [talks](https://artvolgin.github.io/talks/), [teaching experience](https://artvolgin.github.io/teaching/), and [data analytics competitions](https://artvolgin.github.io/competitions/) in which he participated.
+Here you can find my [CV](https://artvolgin.github.io/cv/), my [talks](https://artvolgin.github.io/talks/), and [data analytics competitions](https://artvolgin.github.io/competitions/) in which I participated.
-More details can be found in the [CV](https://artvolgin.github.io/cv/).